Kong/docs.konghq.com/app/konnect/org-management/sso.md

 title: Configure generic SSO for a Konnect Org
 ---

+{{site.konnect_saas}} provides
+[native authentication](/konnect/org-management/auth/), allowing you to setup users and groups for {{site.konnect_short_name}}
-As an alternative to {{site.konnect_saas}}’s native authentication, you can set up single sign-on (SSO) access to {{site.konnect_short_name}} using OpenID Connect or SAML.
-This authentication method allows your users to log in to {{site.konnect_saas}} using their IdP credentials, without needing a separate login.
-This topic covers configuring SSO for use with various identity providers.
+authentication and authorization.
+Alternatively, you can set up single sign-on (SSO) access to {{site.konnect_short_name}} using OpenID Connect (OIDC) or Security Assertion Markup Language (SAML).

-If you want to configure Okta, please see the [Okta configuration guide](/konnect/org-management/okta-idp/).
+These authentication methods allow your users to log in to {{site.konnect_short_name}} using IdP authorization, without needing additional {{site.konnect_short_name}} specific credentials.

+{:.note}
+> This topic provides general instructions for configuring SSO across identity providers.
+See [Configure Okta SSO](/konnect/org-management/okta-idp/) specific instructions on setting up SSO with Okta.

+{:.important}
+> It is recommended to utilize a single authentication method, however, {{site.konnect_short_name}} supports the ability to combine native authentication with _either_ OIDC or SAML based SSO.
+Combining both OIDC and SAML based SSO is not supported.

 ## Map {{site.konnect_short_name}} teams to IdP groups